Milton H. Erickson: Ericksonian approaches

-Following Erickson's death in 1980, The Erickson Foundation lead by Jeffrey Zeig held a conference which at the time was the largest professional hypnosis conference ever held.
+Following Erickson's death in 1980, The Erickson Foundation held a conference which at the time was the largest professional hypnosis conference ever held.
 Afterward, many participants began to teach Erickson's ideas in their own way.
 It was not until after Erickson's death that the word Ericksonian was used to describe his methodology.
 Over the decades that followed, there were various attempts to identify the key components that bring together the individual styles of an Ericksonian.
 In an attempt to identify the key elements of Erickson's work, Stephen Lankton contributed an extensive overview of Erickson's ideas and techniques which he referred to as the "Ericksonian Footprint".
 More recently, the development of Ericksonian Core Competencies spearheaded by Dan Short and Scott Miller defines Ericksonian approaches in a manner that makes it amenable to evidence-based studies.

 Lankton and Matthews state that perhaps Erickson's greatest contribution to psychotherapy was not his innovative techniques, but his ability to de-pathologize people and consider a patient's problematic behavior as indicative of a best choice available to the individual.
 His approach was to facilitate the patient's access to inner resources to solve the problems.

-The concept of utilization in psychotherapy is identified primarily with the work of Milton Erickson.
-More than any other therapist, he taught us to appreciate everything the client brings and whatever the client brings should be regarded as valuable.
-Perhaps Erickson's struggles with polio as a teenager impressed on him the value of regarding everything as a potential asset.
-All weaknesses can become strengths in the same way a negative can become a positive.
-Many imperfections can be altered slightly so that they become endearing.
-Some things can be highlighted while others can be de-emphasized.
-To recognize and use the qualities of the individual and the situation is to affirm something in which they have already invested.